spacemit-com/docs/en/device/boot.md

 drivers/mtd/nand/spi/winbond.c
 ```

-To add a new flash for a Gigadevice chip, follow these steps:
+To add a new flash to the `Gigadevice` chip, follow these steps:

 ```c
 //uboot-2022.10/drivers/mtd/nand/spi/gigadevice.c